Both individually and socially, communication shapes who we are. Our department is driven by the implications of this statement.

-The study of communication in the liberal arts tradition focuses on the understanding and use of symbols that create meaning in multiple communicative contexts.
+The study of communication in the liberal arts tradition focuses on the understanding and use of symbols that create meaning in multiple communicative contexts—global and local, personal and professional, in-person and mediated.
 The discipline is grounded in ancient rhetorical traditions and is influenced by contemporary intellectual, artistic and technological developments.
-Our mission, then, is to produce well-rounded communicators who are capable of speaking and listening well, thinking critically, and writing clearly.
+Our mission is to produce well-rounded communicators capable of speaking and listening well, thinking critically and ethically, and writing clearly.

-We strive to embody this mission in several ways.
-Specifically, the department is committed to an intellectual atmosphere that enhances awareness of and respect for human dignity and ethical values.
-These values prepare students for a changing and multicultural world.
-In the spirit of building collegiality and community, our faculty integrates effective teaching, research and publication, as well as service to the profession, community and the university.
-This fosters an environment in which students majoring in Communication are offered the opportunity to participate fully in the professional, academic and extracurricular life of the discipline.
+We are committed to an intellectual and creative atmosphere that enhances awareness of and respect for human dignity and ethical values.
+In the spirit of building collegiality and community, our faculty integrates dynamic teaching, research and publication, as well as service to the profession, community and university.
+As a result, students majoring in Communication participate fully in the professional, academic and co-curricular life of the discipline.

 Imagine the opportunity to get a sneak peek of a major Hollywood movie—that’s what Vince Thomas ’17 CLAS did.

 Starting her first job at a global business advisory firm was no sweat for Isabella Carrillo ’15 CLAS.